Eosinophilic granulomatosis with polyangiitis

-Eosinophilic granulomatosis with polyangiitis (EGPA), previously known as the Churg-Strauss syndrome (CSS), is a small to medium vessel necrotising pulmonary vasculitis.
+Eosinophilic granulomatosis with polyangiitis (EGPA), previously known as the Churg-Strauss syndrome (CSS), refers to a small to medium vessel necrotizing pulmonary vasculitis.
 It is also classified under the spectrum of eosinophilic lung disease and as a type of pulmonary angiitis and granulomatosis.

 The incidence typically peaks around the 3rd to 4th decade with an annual incidence rate of around 0.24 per 100,000 2.

 Almost all patients have asthma and eosinophilia.
-Patients also have extrapulmonary signs and symptoms such as sinusitis, diarrhoea, skin purpura, and/or arthralgias.
+Patients also have extrapulmonary signs and symptoms such as sinusitis, diarrhea, skin purpura, and/or arthralgias.

 - asthma: present in almost all patients 2

 - blood eosinophilia ( >10% of the total white blood cell count): present in almost all patients 2,13

 - paranasal sinus abnormalities: pain or radiographic abnormality